-Voters who received a ballot in the mail, but want to vote early or on Election Day, at a Vote Center, may do so.
-Voters can dispose of the ballot for the 2020 General Election that they received in the mail.
+Those who requested an absentee ballot but end up voting in person or on Election Day, at a Vote Center: Voters can dispose of the ballot for the 2020 General Election that they received in the mail.
 They will be provided a ballot at the Vote Center.
 Voters may be required to complete a Special Ballot if the pollbook shows they have received an Absentee Ballot for this election or have returned a ballot to BOE.
 If you have not already voted, your Special Ballot will be counted.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.Request your Ballot

 Candidate and Ballot Measure Information

 Early voting information can be found at the DC Board of Elections website.

 You may register to vote during early voting (and on Election Day), you must just show proof of residence.
 Acceptable forms of proof of residence include:

 - Copy of a current and valid government-issued photo identification

 - Utility bill for water, gas, electricity, cable, internet, telephone, or cellular phone service issued no earlier than 90 days before the election

 - Savings, checking, credit, or money market account statement from a bank or credit union issued no earlier than 90 days before the election